 - From an actual magazine cover: "Justin Bieber!
 He's young!
 He's a star!
 And he just loooooooooooves girls!"
 Glad we cleared that up...

-- Christian Weston Chandler has a bit of a problem with this.
+- Christian Weston Chandler used to have a bit of a problem with this, Among other things.

 - Fox News was more than glad to help clear up any possible rumors about 2012 Republican presidential candidate Tim Pawlenty.
 Just to be clear.